 Please refer to our Bariatric Surgery and Medifast Information Sheet (PDF) for more information.
 We recommend you discuss your medical conditions and weight-loss plans with your health care provider before starting the Medifast Program.
 Your health care provider may want to monitor your labs and medications, or can help determine a calorie level that's appropriate for you.

 Medifast makes no claim that these results are representative of all participants on the Medifast Program.
 Medifast recommends you consult with a physician before starting a weight-loss program.
-Individual results will vary.
-Medifast is the brand recommended by more than 20,000 doctors since 1980.
-Typical weight loss on the Medifast 5 & 1 Plan® is 2-5 lbs per week for the first two weeks and 1-2 lbs per week thereafter.
+Medifast is the brand recommended by more than 20,000 doctors since its founding.